antonfirsov/docs/2020/08-Aug/interop/interop.md

 ### Function pointers

-With [C# function pointers](https://github.com/dotnet/csharplang/blob/master/proposals/function-pointers.md) ([dotnet/roslyn#39865](https://github.com/dotnet/roslyn/issues/39865)) coming to C# 9.0, the runtime had some work to support and complement the feature.
+[C# function pointers](https://github.com/dotnet/csharplang/blob/master/proposals/function-pointers.md) will be coming to C# 9.0, enabling the declaration of function pointers to both managed and unmanaged functions.
+The runtime had some work to support and complement the interop-related parts of the feature.

 #### UnmanagedCallersOnly